Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Effective single-band model

-We consider a cold Bose atom cloud with dipolar interactions.
-With a very strong $z$-direction confinement, the cloud has a pancake-like shape trapped in the $x$-$y$ plane with trapping frequencies $\omega_x$ and $\omega_y$.
-Using a periodic optical potential along the $x$-direction, the pancake is incised into a lattice of cigar-like gases.
-An applied external field parallel to the $x$-axes, or perpendicular to this $x$-$y$ plane polarizes all dipoles parallel to the external field. ( See Fig. \ref{fig1}(a) or (b), respectively).
-This setup is towards the Calogero model\cite{ca}.
+We consider a cold Bose alkali atom cloud with a small dipole moment ($\sim 1\mu_B$).
+In the presence of a strong $z$-direction confinement, the cloud has a pancake shape trapped in the $x$-$y$ plane with the trapping frequencies $\omega_x$ and $\omega_y$.
+The size of the system is therefore $L_{x,y}=\sqrt{\hbar/m\omega _{x,y}}$.
+Using a periodic optical potential along the $x$-direction, the pancake is incised into a lattice of cigar-shaped gases.
+The frequency of the optical potential is denoted as $\omega_p$, with the oscillator length satisfying $\hbar \omega _{p}=\hbar$.
+An applied external field parallel to the $x$-axes, or perpendicular to the $x$-$y$ plane polarizes all the dipoles along the field direction as shown in Fig.\ref{fig1}(a) and (b), respectively.
+This setup is towards the Calogero model \cite{ca}.

-Another setup is rolling the $x$-$y$ plane to the surface of a cylinder.
-This can be obtained by confining a magnetic dipolar BEC cloud to the surface of the cylinder with a stable current passing through the axis or an electric dipolar BEC cloud with a charged bar placed in the axis.
-(See Fig.\ref{fig2}(a) or (b), respectively.)
+Another setup follows from rolling the $x$-$y$ plane to form the surface of a cylinder as shown in Fig.\ref{fig2}.
+This geometry of the optical lattice is not yet realized.
+One possibility is using the Laguerrer-Guassian laser beams, which have been applied or proposed to build many periodic optical lattices, e.g., the circular lattice \cite{cir}, the ring lattice \cite{ring} , and even a possible torical lattice \cite{tor}.
+However, there are many technical difficulties and complication need to be engineered.
+It will not be the main focus of this work.
 Sutherland's periodic variant \cite{suth} can be realized with this setup.
-A close relative of such a setup, cold atoms in a ring-shaped optical lattice, has been experimentally realized \cite{ring}.